jstoobysmith/JTSphyslib/AI-POLICY.md

-# AI Policy for Physlib
+# AI policy

-We welcome AI-generated contributions to this repository.
-However, we have expectations for their use, which are detailed in this file.
-Please read this carefully; if you are using an AI agent, ensure it also reads this policy.

-We apply one-look triage to AI-generated PRs.
-This means that if we suspect a PR is AI-generated, we will look it once, and if it clearly does not meet our standards, we will close it without comment.
-If it does meet our standards, we will proceed with the normal review process.

-## Types of PRs

-Within Physlib there are two types of PRs:

-- *Type 1*: PRs where being wrong is short-lived and low cost.
-Examples include: improving formatting, adding infrastructure for interacting with the library, golfing a proof, adding a TODO item, adding informal lemmas or definitions, and adding files for organization.

-- *Type 2*: PRs where being wrong is long-lived and high cost.
-This primarily includes PRs that add new lemmas, definitions, or proofs — since these add maintenance burden and can affect downstream results.
-It also includes PRs that add critical meta-programs or scripts.

-We accept AI-generated content of both types.
-However, for Type 2 PRs we expect the author to take full responsibility for the content; in particular, they must be a domain expert.

-## Standards for AI-generated pull-requests

-Because AI agents make it easy to produce content quickly, we hold AI-generated PRs to a higher standard then human PRs.
-In practice, AI-generated PRs often impose more of a review burden on maintainers than human-authored ones, and we expect authors to compensate for this upfront.
+## 1. Introduction

+1.1.
+Physlib generally welcomes AI-assisted contributions.

+1.2.
+If you use an AI tool to help author a pull request to Physlib, you must follow the guidelines in this file.

+1.3.
+Failure to follow these guidelines may result in your PR being closed without comment after a brief triage.
+Repeated failures may result in being banned from contributing to the project.
+This is to protect the project and the time of the maintainers.

-In the following, "must" denotes a hard requirement, while "should" denotes a strong expectation that we are not strict about.
+1.4.
+Throughout this document, "must" denotes a hard requirement and "should" denotes a strong expectation that is not strictly enforced.

-- You must follow any explicit instructions given in [./docs/ReviewGuidelines.md](./docs/ReviewGuidelines.md).
+1.5.
+You must also follow any explicit instructions in [docs/ReviewGuidelines.md](docs/ReviewGuidelines.md).

-- Added code must follow the style conventions of Mathlib.
-- The PR must be split into small commits.
-Commits should build, and must have descriptive titles.
+1.6.
+These guidelines apply to any contribution where an AI tool produced more than trivial assistance.

+1.7.
+The human author is fully responsible for every line of the PR.

+## 2. Rules for the content of PRs

+2.1. `theorem` must only be used for well-known results in the physics literature; otherwise `lemma` must be used.

+2.2.
+Added results must be placed in sections with appropriate titles.
+Sections must be numbered using the scheme `# A. ...`, `## A.1. ...`, etc. See [Physlib/ClassicalMechanics/HarmonicOscillator/Basic.lean](Physlib/ClassicalMechanics/HarmonicOscillator/Basic.lean) for an example.

-- Added results (Type 2 PR) must be placed in the appropriate file with library structure in mind.
+2.3.
+Results must be placed in the appropriate file, with the existing library structure in mind.
+Do not introduce new files without good reason.

-- Added results (Type 2 PR) must not duplicate any lemma already in Physlib or Mathlib, nor should be a trivial restatement of an existing one.
+2.4.
+Long proofs (over 50 LoC) should, where sensible, be split into smaller lemmas of general applicability.

+2.5.
+New lemmas must not be trivial rewrites of existing lemmas in Mathlib or Physlib, unless they add new or different physics context.

-- Documentation must follow the example in [./Physlib/ClassicalMechanics/HarmonicOscillator/Basic.lean](./Physlib/ClassicalMechanics/HarmonicOscillator/Basic.lean).
+2.6.
+All content must pass the linters described in [scripts/README.md](scripts/README.md).

+2.7.
+Contributions must not contain `axiom` declarations. ch.

+2.8.
+Any bibliographic references included must be verified by a human for correctness (existence of the work, accuracy of the cited statement, page numbers, etc.).

+## 3. Rules for the structure of the PR

+3.1.
+A pull request that adds new content (as opposed to refactoring existing content) should contain less than 250 lines of diff.
+Split larger contributions into multiple PRs.

+3.2.
+PRs should be split into atomic commits where it makes sense.

+3.3.
+Commit titles must describe the lemmas or definitions added or changed.

+3.4.
+PRs must be focused and have well-defined scope.

+## 4. Rules for the PR description

-- The PR description must list all lemmas and definitions added or removed, the file they appear in, and a brief explanation of each.
+4.1.
+The PR description must list all lemmas and definitions added or removed, the file in which each appears, and a brief explanation of each.

+4.2.
+The PR description should include a reviewer map: a brief guide indicating the order in which the reviewer should look at the changes.

+4.3.
+The PR description should state the author's expertise in the area of the PR.

-- The PR description must disclose that an AI was used and describe the extent of its involvement.
+4.4.
+The PR description must disclose that an AI was used and describe the extent of its involvement.

-- For Type 2 PRs, the description should include a statement of the author's expertise in the relevant domain.
-- Long proofs should be decomposed into smaller lemmas.
+4.5.
+The PR description must state whether a human has checked the correctness of any included references.

+4.6.
+The PR must be concise.

+## 5. Rules for the review process

-- The review process involves back-and-forth with reviewers.
-All communication with humans must be conducted by humans, not by an AI agent.
+5.1.
+All communication with human reviewers must be conducted by humans, not by an AI agent.

-- If an AI agent is used to implement reviewer feedback, the author must verify that the feedback has been addressed correctly.
+5.2.
+If an AI agent is used to implement reviewer feedback, the author must independently verify that the feedback has been addressed correctly before requesting re-review.
 This must not be left to the reviewer to check.
-- PRs should be kept to a manageable size.
-If a PR is too large, it should be split into multiple smaller ones.
-- Any references included in the PR must be verified by a human for correctness, and this verification must be declared in the PR description.
-- Authors should include a reviewer map in the PR description: a brief guide indicating the order in which the reviewer should look at the changes.
-- The PR must pass the linters described in [./scripts/README.md](./scripts/README.md).